Roger Scruton: Death

 After learning in July 2019 that he had lung cancer, Scruton underwent treatment, including chemotherapy.
 He died at Cromwell Hospital in London on 12 January 2020, at the age of 75.
-The next day, Prime Minister Boris Johnson tweeted: "We have lost the greatest modern conservative thinker – who not only had the guts to say what he thought but said it beautifully."
+The next day, Prime Minister Boris Johnson wrote: "We have lost the greatest modern conservative thinker – who not only had the guts to say what he thought but said it beautifully."
 The Chancellor of the Exchequer, Sajid Javid, referred to Scruton's work behind the Iron Curtain: "From his support for freedom fighters in Eastern Europe to his immense intellectual contribution to conservatism in the West, he made a unique contribution to public life."

 Mario Vargas Llosa, a winner of the Nobel Prize in Literature, wrote: "[Scruton] was one of the most educated people I have ever met.
 He could speak of music, literature, archaeology, wine, philosophy, Greece, Rome, the Bible and a thousand subjects more than an expert, although he was not an expert on anything, because, in fact, he was a humanist in the classical style ...
 Scruton's departure leaves a dreadful void around us."

 Conservative MEP Daniel Hannan called Scruton "the greatest conservative of our age", adding: "The country has lost a towering intellect.
 I have lost a wonderful friend."
-Robert Jenrick, the Secretary of State for Housing, Communities and Local Government, said that Scruton's work on "building more beautifully, submitted recently to my department, will proceed and stand part of his unusually rich legacy".
+Robert Jenrick, the Secretary of State for Housing, Communities and Local Government, said Scruton's work on "building more beautifully, submitted recently to my department, will proceed and stand part of his unusually rich legacy".
 The scholar and former politician Ayaan Hirsi Ali described him as a "dear and generous friend, who gave freely to those who sought advice and wisdom, and he expected little in return".
 Another friend and colleague, Douglas Murray, paid tribute to Scruton's personal kindness, calling him "one of the kindest, most encouraging, thoughtful, and generous people you could ever have known".
-Others who paid tribute to Scruton included education reformer Katharine Birbalsingh and cabinet minister Michael Gove, who called Scruton "an intellectual giant, a brilliantly clear and compelling writer".
+Others who paid tribute to Scruton included education reformer Katharine Birbalsingh, historian Timothy Garton Ash, Christian philosopher Douglas Groothuis, Islamic scholar Hamza Yusuf, and cabinet minister Michael Gove, who called Scruton "an intellectual giant, a brilliantly clear and compelling writer".

 In an essay critical of Scruton's philosophy of aesthetics, "The Art of Madness and Mystery", published in Church Life (a journal of the University of Notre Dame's McGrath Institute) shortly after Scruton's death, Michael Shindler wrote that "like the Roman guard who would not abandon his post during the cataclysm of Pompeii, the late Roger Scruton stands in lonesome majesty as the artistic tradition's greatest defender athwart modernity's aesthetic upheaval."

 Scruton's funeral was held on 24 January 2020 at Malmesbury Abbey with the attendance of several peers, Conservative politicians, and Hungarian Prime Minister Viktor Orbán.
-After the ceremony, which was presided by the Reverend Oliver Ross, Scruton's remains were buried in Garsdon churchyard.
+After the ceremony, which was presided by the Reverend Oliver Ross, Scruton's remains were buried in the yard of All Saints Church, Garsdon.